 There are also limitations in Web Assembly that require quite a bit of JavaScript interop in order to access the DOM or other Web APIs as Web Assembly can’t access the DOM or APIs directly.
 Data support for parameters and return values is also limited to numbers and pointers at the moment, which requires additional conversion in order to pass strings and references between JavaScript and Web Assembly.
 Both of these issues have a negative impact on performance.

 As a result, in these early versions of Blazor, don't expect performance miracles or even performance that’s on par with modern JavaScript frameworks.
-That will change as Web Assembly gets better DOM integration and type/reference support in the future and the Mono team continues to work on optimizing the WASM version of the Mono Runtime.
+That will change as Web Assembly gets better DOM integration and native type/reference support in the future and the Mono team continues to work on optimizing the WASM version of the Mono Runtime.
 There are also many optimizations that can be made in the Razor stack and with pre-rendering that are already being worked on in Blazor but aren't in the preview releases yet.

 It's too early for Blazor to be worrying about performance.
-At this point, it's about proving that this model is a viable platform for building complete Web applications; given this early stage, the feature functionality is impressive even if performance isn’t yet.
+At this point, it's about proving that this model is a viable platform for building complete Web applications.
+Given this early stage, the feature functionality is impressive even if performance isn’t yet.

 The good news is that Blazor and Mono are changing quickly.
 The bad news is that Web Assembly is part of the W3C Spec process, so don't expect changes to come rapidly on that front.
-The needed improvements for DOM/API access and reference type support are being worked on but currently, there's no official arrival date for these crucial features that could improve performance significantly.
+The needed improvements for DOM/API access and reference type support are being worked on, but currently there's no official arrival date for these crucial features that could improve performance significantly and provide a simpler model for frameworks to interact with the Browser and JavaScript.

 In short, it’s very early days for both Web Assembly and Blazor, and Microsoft explicitly states that Blazor is not intended for production use!
 It’s very likely that a lot of the infrastructure and syntax is going to change significantly in the future.
 You've been warned...